Ellipsis (Biffy Clyro album): Artwork and releases

 A limited edition Ellipsis box set has been made available to pre-order exclusively on the band's official store site.
 The full set includes two 180g heavyweight vinyl records, a 7" single ("Wolves of Winter"), a hard-cover book featuring photos and lyrics, hand-written lyrics from Simon Neil, and several prints signed by band members.
 It also includes a full digital copy of the album on release, and a downloadable MP3 of the album's first single.

 The album's finalised artwork was released on 8 April 2016 via the band's official website and Instagram pages.

 The standard album features 11 tracks, with a 13-track "Deluxe" edition released alongside the original.
 The deluxe edition of the album also contains an additional video when purchased on iTunes.

+Critical reception

+The album received mixed-to-positive reviews from critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream music critics, the album received an average score of 73, which indicates "generally favourable reviews".
+The Observer would award the album four out of five stars, praising the diversity of the tracklist from the "chugging, brutal 'Animal Style'" to the "R&B style of 'Re-Arrange'" and noted the track 'Herex' boasted a "malevolent reggae groove".
+Similarly, NME noted the contrast between the "pure urgency and anger" of the opening two tracks 'Wolves of Winter' and 'Friends and Enemies' and the "mellower, personal moments" such as 'Medicine' and 'People' and concluded that "by opening themselves up Biffy Clyro have captured the spirit of a brand-new band again."

+Some reviews were more critical.
+The Guardian stated that the album is "simply less interesting than [the band] used to be", although did praise the track 'Small Wishes' due to its "likable country jangle".
+Conversely, this track was criticised by Consequence for being out of place, saying that it "should ultimately have been saved for a B-side compilation."

 Accolades

 Track listing

 Songs and lyrics by Simon Neil, music by Simon Neil except where noted.